-Internet Protocol Television is Changing the Game
+Internet Protocol Television (IPTV) is Changing the Game

 While this passion and drive have allowed us to become experts in the IPTV world, we realized that the people reading this blog might not even understand how IPTV works.
 To remedy this situation, we are going to spend today’s blog explaining the exact process that Internet Protocol television follows.
-We hope that by the end of this blog you have an increased understanding of exactly what is IPTV and how it works.
+We hope that by the end of this blog, you have an increased understanding of exactly what is IPTV and how it works.

 Internet Protocol Television (abbr.
 IPTV) is the method of delivering content to your television over the internet as opposed to via an antenna, radio signals, or cables.
 IPTV uses your home’s own internet signal to bring content to your television through some sort of content delivery system via a set top box or other plug in system.

-Three main groups of IPTV services:
+3 Types of IPTV services:

 Video on Demand (abbr.
 VOD) relies on the user’s internet connection to deliver the content when and where they want to watch it.
 This might include television shows, movies, or other video content.
 Video on demand puts the viewer in control of their watching habits, including start and stop times.

-Live television is television content broadcast in real time, in the present.
-Examples of live television: tv programs, morning or awards shows, sports programs, newscasts etc.
+Live television is television content broadcast in real-time, in the present.
+Examples of live television: tv programs, morning or awards shows, sports programs, newscasts, etc.

-How Does IPTV Work
+How Does IPTV Work?

 To understand how IPTV works, you first need to understand how IPTV does not work.
 With traditional television, programs are broadcast as radio waves which are beamed through the air and captured by an antenna located on the rooftop of a home.
 The antenna converts the waves back into electrical signals that can be read by a television set.

-One of the most important aspects of video on demand services, VOD for short, is storage.
+One of the most important aspects of video on-demand services, VOD for short, is storage.
 While live programs are broadcast as they happen, prerecorded programs need to be stored until they are sent out to the viewers.
 As a result, VOD services must limit the amount of content they have available in order to conserve storage and overall bandwidth use.

 Luckily, many programs are already recorded in a digital format, so this step is oftentimes not even needs.
 After the program is confirmed to be in a digital format, it must be compressed.
 Limits on bandwidth mean that compression is the best method for delivering programs because it ensures that the programs stream smoothly without having to constantly buffer.

 Servers are the reason that streaming video over the internet is even possible, and the IPTV network is largely built around these machines.
 Think of it this way, while your computer is receiving all of the information it needs, it is able to do so because the server is there to provide it.
 By taking on the bulk of the work, servers keep laptops small, affordable, and convenient.

 At Setplex, we think this is a wonderful thing.
-As the producer of IPTV software, middleware and hardware, we cannot wait to see what the future of IPTV holds not only for our business but for the rest of the world.
+As the producer of IPTV software, middleware, and hardware, we cannot wait to see what the future of IPTV holds not only for our business but for the rest of the world.
 If you’d like to learn more about our products, or Internet Protocol television in general, visit our site today.
 Don’t let cable companies control your viewing habits any longer, experience the world of IPTV today.